josh-merrill/PRIVATE-ART-803/README.md

 <h1>Art Collective</h1>

-## Description
+## About this project

-<p>Art Collective is a small web application that enables artists and art collectors to bid, buy and sell rare artwork to people from around the world.</p>
+<p>Art Collective is a small web application that enables artists and art collectors to bid, buy and sell rare artwork to people from around the world.
+This application was developed by a team of three developers during the final two weeks of Le Wagon Lisbon's batch #803 course.</p>

 ## Links